xbinner18/ccchk-ub/README.md

  • SESSION OF TELETHON (requires your tg ac auth)
  • API_ID & APIHASH (from 'my.telegram.org')
  • DUMP_ID = CHANNEL ID WHERE U WANT TO SEND SCRAPPED CARDS.
- • URL Var of env value should be https://<appnameofheroku>.herokuapp.com/.
 ```
 If you got api id n hash then lets proceed for session.
 ```